-- 1. The private GDP hardly responds to the government spending shock once we neutralize the indirect sentiment effect.
+- the indirect sentiment effect.
 That is, we observe virtually no direct effects of fiscal spending shocks on the private GDP $(pgdp_t)$, implying that positive (or negative) output responses in the private sector have been driven by changes in sentiment. - 2.
 The responses of the total GDP remain practically constant for all horizons, which means that qualitatively different responses of the total GDP over time were driven mainly by $pgdp_t$ responses.
 Furthermore, the total GDP responses reflect changes in the public sector components of the GDP only in the absence of meaningful responses of $pgdp_t$.